Gary G. Bennett

 To learn more about Dr. Bennett's work with Duke Digital Health, please visit: dukedigitalhealth.org

 Gary G. Bennett is the Bishop-MacDermott Family Professor of Psychology & Neuroscience, Global Health, and Medicine at Duke University.
 He directs Duke’s Global Digital Health Science Center (Duke Digital Health), which leverages digital health technologies to improve health outcomes in medically vulnerable populations.
-Dr. Bennett also leads the Duke Obesity Prevention Program, co-directs the Duke Center for Biobehavioral Health Disparities Research and holds an appointment in the Duke Cancer Institute.
+Dr. Bennett also leads the Duke Obesity Prevention Program and holds an appointment in the Duke Cancer Institute.

 Dr. Bennett’s research program designs, tests, and disseminates digital health obesity treatments for primary care settings that serve medically vulnerable populations.
 Dr. Bennett developed the interactive obesity treatment approach (iOTA), which has been evaluated in several trials, both domestically and abroad.
 His recent work has demonstrated the effectiveness of coach-led, digital health weight loss and hypertension control interventions delivered via web, smartphone, and interactive voice response systems.
 His recent intervention trials in medically vulnerable communities have been the focus of numerous invited addresses for professional and lay audiences alike.
 He has authored more than 125 scientific papers in the past decade and his research program has been continuously supported by the National Institutes of Health.